hardoverflow/check-unifi/README.md

 This check plugin allows you to check:

-* Health state of the controller
+* Health state of the controller (Network Application)
-* Site health
+* Site health and stats

 Additional features: